ksadangrit/nz_citizenship/README.md

 * Investigate specific countries.

 ### Analytical workflow
+1. Importing data
+2. Cleaning the data
+3. Analysis
+4. Visualisations and Findings

 ## Importing data
 Download the CSV file from this [website](https://catalogue.data.govt.nz/dataset/country-of-birth-for-people-granted-new-zealand-citizenship/resource/5a2d19fa-b73a-4275-b32b-1335beade1a7).
 This data is provided by the Department of Internal Affairs

 The picture below provides a snapshot of the dataset.

 ![Screen Shot 2024-04-03 at 1 27 29 PM](https://github.com/ksadangrit/nz_citizenship/assets/156267785/67c4e3de-d46e-4212-afca-096fc57f9d07)

 #### Columns in the table